fluxxcode/ImGui-Markup/doc/items.md

 ## CheckboxStyle
 ### Description:
 Used to style the item `Checkbox`.
 Can only be placed in an item of type `Checkbox` or `Theme`.
+### Restrictions:
+- Can only be created in a unit of typ `GUI` or `Theme`
+- Can only be created in an item of type `Checkbox` or `Theme`
+- Cannot be created in the global scope of a unit
 ### Attributes:
 | Name | Type | Description | Default Value |
 | --- | --- | --- | --- |